About Dr. Adhia & CV

 Dr. Adhia’ s clinical experience as a physician parallels the wide variety of cases he has completed as an expert witness and Independent Medical Examiner.

 Currently, Dr. Adhia is a neuropsychiatrist at TIRR Memorial Herman.
-This is a world-renowned center for neurorehabilitation for those with brain injury, spinal cord injury, stroke and other disorders.
+This is a world-renowned center for neurorehabilitation for those with brain injury, stroke, spinal cord injuries, and other disorders.
 His focus is treating the psychiatric and neurocognitive complications of such injuries.

 Psychiatric Hospital Treatment